-You have many options for adding pink noise to your sleep routine.
+You have many options for adding a color noise to your sleep routine.
 For example, you can:

-- Find a pink noise clip online.
+- Find a clip of your choice of color noise online.
 Download a looping track from organizations like the American Tinnitus Association or the Misophonia Institute.

-- Get a sound machine or noise generator that specifically uses pink noise.
+- Get a sound machine or noise generator that specifically gives you a choice between white, pink, or brown noise.

 Try different sounds, tracks, and volumes to see what works best for you.

-How to Get the Most Out of Pink Noise
+How to Get the Most Out of Color Noise

 Pink noise may help you nod off faster and enjoy a longer, deeper sleep.
 But it won’t work well if you have poor sleep habits.